KeyFramesOfVi/fe-quiz/README.md

 The goal of the Quiz App is to show VanillaJS and JQuery proficiency, although it mainly shows the latter through DOM manipulation.

-Tasks that I completed for this small quiz includes:
+Tasks that I completed for this small quiz include:

 * Creating a registration and login page using JavaScript.